 In the real case, neighborhood crime-watch volunteer George Zimmerman said he acted in self-defense when he killed 17-year-old Martin, an unarmed teenager, during a confrontation last year in Florida.
 Martin was black.
 Zimmerman has a white father and Hispanic mother.

 Zimmerman's acquittal in July of second-degree murder and manslaughter charges sparked protests and calls for federal officials to charge him with violating Martin's civil rights.
-President Barack Obama even weighed in, saying the slain black teenager "could have been me 35 years ago."

 In "A Time to Kill," an African-American factory worker called Carl Lee Hailey is on trial for killing the two white men who raped his daughter.
 Temporary insanity is his defense.